crazycapivara/openweathermapy/README.md

 # openweathermapy
 Python package wrapping *OpenWeatherMap.org's* API 2.5.

-As *OpenWeatherMap.org* returns data mostly in the form of nested dictionaries, *openweathermapy* gives a simple API to access items in a comfortable way:
+As *OpenWeatherMap* returns data mostly in the form of nested dictionaries, *openweathermapy* gives a simple API to access items in a comfortable way:
 ```Python
 # classic access